icaitox/Cyclistic/caseStudy.md

 - tripnday: this function receives a dataFrame and adds the columns 'trip_length' (duration of the trip), 'week_day' (which day the bike was rented), and 'time_frame' (defines at which period of the day the trip started).
 - clean: this function receives a dataFrame and returns another dataframe which only contains trip lengths greater than 90 seconds but less than 1 day.
 It was established as it was considered that all rentals that took less than the minimum were "misrentals" (customer regrets about the rental) and those with a length of more than a day were considered "pollution", as target audience would not rent a bike for more than a day.

 As monthly CSV were available at the download repository, another function was defined: **concatData**, which receives a list of dataframes and returns them all concatenated as an unique dataframe.
+All of the empty values were at start or end station ID, and since this data was not taken into consideration for plotting -latitude and longitude were utilized for geolocating-, no further processing was needed.

 ## Analyze :microscope: